Application Requirements, Fees, and College Credit

 Student personal essay of at least 250 words

 Letter of Recommendation from an art teacher or guidance counselor

 $ 50 Application Fee (non-refundable)

-*All art supplies required for projects in the immersions and core classes are provided by Ringling College of Art and Design.
+*College swag and course supplies required for projects, remote access, course curriculum, and co-curricular programming are provided by Ringling College of Art and Design.